 When Mary heard the announcement of the angel calling her to bear and raise a Son from God, she was specifically instructed to name the child Jesus (Luke 1:31).
 Matthew recorded as well that Joseph, the adoptive father of Jesus, was instructed by an angel as well that the Son miraculously conceived by his virgin fiance would be named Jesus (Matt 1:21).

-This linguistic chain is not a mere linguistic coincidence but is confirmed as purposeful by the angel when he told Joseph, “They shall call His name Immanuel, which is translated, ‘God with us’” (Matthew 1:23 NKJV).
+This linguistic chain is not mere linguistic coincidence, but is confirmed as purposeful by the angel when he told Joseph, “they shall call His name Immanuel, which is translated, ‘God with us’” (Matthew 1:23 NKJV).

 Christ